Care & Advice for Your Chickens

 The chickens’ natural defence against mites is to have a dust bath; they dig themselves a pit in some sandy loose soil and kick up dirt with their feet.
 They then roll and twist in it and shake themselves making the dust go between their feathers.
 Cleansing the skin, and loosening the dead skin cells while removing all the dirt and bugs.

-If the weather is wet, then you can build a dust bath in the run for them; fill an old trug or cat litter tray with soil or potting compost, add some wood ash or Diatom powder and they will love to wriggle around in it and freshen up... just stand well clear when they shake it all off!
+If the weather is wet, then you can build a dust bath in the run for them; fill an old trug, Belfast sink or heavy tray with soil or potting compost, add some wood ash or Diatom powder and they will love to wriggle around in it and freshen up... just stand well clear when they shake it all off!

 Wormer should only be purchased from a licensed supplier like your vet, an agricultural merchant or specialist supplier.